Stripe Order in the Metallic and Superconducting Phases of Rhombohedral Hexalayer Graphene

 {$^{1}$Department of Physics, University of Texas at Austin, Austin, TX 78712, USA} {$^{2}$Department of Physics, Brown University, Providence, RI 02912, USA} {$^{3}$Research Center for Functional Materials, National Institute for Materials Science, 1-1 Namiki, Tsukuba 305-0044, Japan} {$^{4}$International Center for Materials Nanoarchitectonics, National Institute for Materials Science, 1-1 Namiki, Tsukuba 305-0044, Japan}

-\textbf{ In strongly correlated electronic systems, Coulomb interactions frequently manifest through emergent electronic orders that spontaneously break rotational symmetry.
+\textbf{ In strongly correlated electronic systems, Coulomb interactions frequently give rise to emergent electronic orders that spontaneously break rotational symmetry.
 Understanding how such symmetry breaking intertwines with other collective phenomena—such as unconventional superconductivity—and how it shapes experimental observables, particularly transport responses, remains a central challenge in modern condensed-matter physics.
-Here, we report a metallic phase with extreme transport anisotropy in rhombohedral hexalayer graphene, with an anisotropy ratio rivaling that of quantum Hall stripe phases.
-At low temperature, a superconducting state emerges from this metallic phase.
-Strikingly, the superconductor not only inherits strong anisotropy but also exhibits a wide range of hysteretic transitions arising from the tunability of the underlying anisotropic order.
-Together, these findings reveal a previously unrecognized coexistence between superconductivity and extreme transport anisotropy, shedding new light on the role of rotational symmetry breaking in shaping unconventional superconductivity in rhombohedral graphene. }
+Here we report experimental signatures of charge stripe order, with a transport anisotropy rivaling that of quantum Hall stripe phases, coexisting with superconductivity and magnetism in rhombohedral hexalayer graphene.
+Strikingly, the low-temperature superconducting state not only inherits strong anisotropy but also exhibits a wide range of hysteretic transitions arising from the tunability of the underlying stripe order.
+Together, these findings reveal a previously unrecognized coexistence between superconductivity and charge stripe, shedding new light on the role of rotational symmetry breaking in shaping unconventional superconductivity in rhombohedral graphene. }

 Smectic order represents a distinctive class of emergent electronic phases~\cite{Gruner1988CDW}.
 A paradigmatic example is the quantum Hall stripe phase, which typically appears at half filling of the third and higher Landau levels.
 Its formation is marked by extreme transport anisotropy for currents applied along orthogonal crystallographic directions ~\cite{Fogler1996stripe,Koulakov1996stripe,Lilly1999stripe,Lilly1999stripe2,Du1999stripe,Pan1999stripe}.
 This phase provides a canonical illustration of how strong electronic interactions can drive an instability that breaks both rotational and translational symmetries.